Hawky454/chattyappy/README.md

  * User should be able to interact live with with other users in the same chatroom
  * Users should be able to communicate via video in the chatroom

+ * I'm using React JS for my front end framework and I'm employing CSS Grid and CSS Variables so I consciously decided not to use a CSS framework for this project.
+I chose these three technologies because I really want improve my skills with them.

 # Wireframe
 ![WireframeQ2](/images/ChatApp.png)